-If you are a new patient or a prospective new patient, social workers will offer you an overview of the services and resources available to you and your family at SCCA.
+If you are a new patient with a scheduled appointment and would like social work support prior to your appointment, a social worker can offer you an overview of the services and resources available to you and your family at SCCA.
 During this time, we will discuss social and emotional issues pertaining to illness and treatment, and make suggestions on finding housing, doing fundraising, and tapping into available resources.
 If your child is getting care at Seattle Children’s, see Social Workers for Children and Teens.

 Education and support groups